NoelleTGS/osu-scorepost-generator/README.md

 > pip install -r requirements.txt
 > ```
 **Set up environment variables:**

-> Go to your [osu! settings page](https://osu.ppy.sh/home/account/edit) and click "New OAuth Application" near the bottom, give it any name you want, and add "http://localhost:7270/" as a callback URL.
->
-> Under the "Legacy API" tab, create an API key if you haven't already.
->
 > Rename or copy `.example.env` to `.env` and fill it out with your API key, client ID, and client secret.

 **Run the script:**